rciam/rciam-docs/docs/manager/group-management.md

 6. Edit the fields you want to update and click the SAVE button to update the Enrollment Configuration
 ![Admin Group Update Enrollment Form](../../static/img/manager/admin-group-update-enrollment-form.png)

+> **_NOTE:_** When updating an enrollment configuration, all ‘pending approval’ and ‘Waiting for reply’ enrollment requests with this configuration are archived.

 ### Delete Enrollment Configuration

 1. Login to [Keycloak Account Console](https://kc-example/account/#/) using any of the login credentials already linked to your RCIAM account.